roy-sukrit/roy-sukrit.github.io/_pages/about.md

 🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!

-📚 I'm currently working towards my Master's Thesis in the field of Computer Vision and Natural Language Processing.
+📚 I'm currently working towards my Master's Thesis in the field of Vision-Language-Modelling.

 📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.